fredm23579/marketing-website-module1/README.md

 * The URL of the GitHub repository, with a unique name and a README : https://github.com/fredm23579/marketing-website-module1

 ## Contact Info
-For questions or comments, please contact ume at motta@g.ucla.edu.
+For questions or comments, please contact me at motta@g.ucla.edu.
 ---